Biden touts infrastructure, Ukraine support on Wisconsin trip | Politics

 Biden touts infrastructure, Ukraine support on Wisconsin trip

-"We can't compete for jobs in the 21st century if we don't fix that," Biden said.
+"Vice President Harris and I ran for office with a new economic vision for America.
+Invest in America.
+Educate the American people.
+Grow the workforce," Biden said.
 On Tuesday night, he delivered his first State of the Union speech, focusing on Russia's invasion of Ukraine.
 In his speech he assailed Russian President Vladimir Putin, announced a U.S. ban on Russian flights in American airspace and led Democratic and Republican lawmakers in a rare display of unity.

 "Together, we sent an unmistakable signal to Ukraine and to the world.
 We, the United States of America, stand with the Ukrainian people.
 We stand with them," Biden told a crowd gathered at the University of Wisconsin in Superior.
 Wisconsin, a hotly contested state politically because its population swings between supporting Democrats and Republicans, helped secure Biden's 2020 victory.
 First lady Jill Biden accompanied him on the trip.